Hello my name is Kay-Ann Ward, thank you for visiting my virtual home.

-To date I have helped and coached 200+ women become more confident, feel sexy in their skin, discover parts of themselves they didn’t know existed, shift their energy and heal traumatic wounds through the power of connecting to their womb and feminine truth.
+To date I have helped and coached 200+ women become more confident, feel sexy in their skin, discover parts of themselves they didn’t know existed, shift their energy and heal traumatic wounds through the power of ancestral practices, dance, movement, self expression, connecting to their womb and feminine/masculine truth.
 I have coached and mentored dancers, teaching them the ins and outs of becoming and being a valued teacher, instructor, choreographer as well as a top performer.

 I have helped studio owners and dance companies with creative marketing strategies.
 I have created and directed my own as well as collaborated with others to create productions that stand out.

-I have 15+ years doing what I love.
+I have over 15 years of experience doing what I love.
 Everything I share and teach are from first hand experience.
 If I have not experienced it myself, I do not teach it.
-If I am not able to guide my clients on their self healing and transformation journey, I will let them know and do my best to recommend someone I know who has taken the time to do the inner work to help guide them.
+If I am not able to guide my clients on their self healing, exploration and transformation journey, I will let them know and do my best to recommend someone I know who has taken the time to do the inner work to help guide them.

 I am committed to helping you blossom so you can see, feel and embrace your full existence and your greatness.
 And trust me the world needs what you have to offer.